 I recently heard someone say that that inherent unpredictability and uncertainty of life can feel like “looking both ways before crossing the street, and then getting hit by an airplane.”

-As I’ve written before, we tend to live under the illusion that things are stable when in fact they are always changing.
+For better or worse, we often live under the illusion that things are stable when in fact they are always changing.

 - Order → Disorder → Reorder

 - Integration → Disintegration → Reintegration